Write & Publish Blog Posts With The Stylish New PixelPumper [Mac]

 I’ve been a long time user of the Mac text editor, MarsEdit for writing and posting blog posts to WordPress.
 In fact, I’d fall to my knees in tears if I had to use the online WordPress editor to write posts.
-While MarsEdit does pretty much everything I need, a new Mac editor called PixelPumper looks like a very stylish alternative that is available for free in the Mac App Store (note – the app is free while the developers of the application are ironing out the bugs.
-If you download the application while it’s free, it means future updates will also be free from within the App Store).
+While MarsEdit does pretty much everything I need, a new Mac editor called PixelPumper looks like a very stylish alternative that is available for free in the Mac App Store [No Longer Available].

 To get started with PixelPumper, you simply add your WordPress URL, username, and password.
 From there the text editor will download your previous blog posts, including your existing categories and tags, and it will automatically set up for a new post.